IgniteUI/igniteui-docfx/en/components/query-builder.md

 ## Usage

 You can start using the component by setting the [`fields`]({environment:angularApiUrl}/classes/igxquerybuildercomponent.html#fields) property to an array describing the field name and its data type.
 It will automatically assign the corresponding operands based on the data type.
 The Query Builder has the [`expressionTree`]({environment:angularApiUrl}/classes/igxquerybuildercomponent.html#expressiontree) input property.
-You could use it to set an initial state of the control.
+You could use it to set an initial state of the control and access the user-specified filtering logic.

 ```typescript
 ngAfterViewInit(): void {